Introduction

 Altruistic Scenario

-The charities base their funding decisions not on direct personal utility, but on how many lives they expect to save.
+The charities do not directly experience any utility whatsoever from contributing to these projects (e.g. feeling good about saving lives, enhancing their reputation).
+Instead they base their funding decisions how many lives they expect to save.
 Each charity knows that if they allocate funds efficiently, every €100,000 can save one life.
-Further and they estimate that €9,000,000 of funding for this particular project would save about 60 lives
+And they estimate that €9,000,000 of funding for this particular project would save about 60 lives.

 Net social welfare: